scraperwiki/scrappply/README.md

 ```
 cd blog.scraperwiki.com/wp-content/themes/scrappply
-git pull
+./update
 ```

+The `./update` script runs `git pull` and then clears the Varnish cache for each css and png file in the theme folder.

-If you're making changes in a branch, make sure to `git checkout` the right branch before pulling.
+If you're making changes in a branch, make sure to `git checkout` the right branch before running `./update`.

 #### Argh!
 My changes aren't showing up on blog.scraperwiki.com